Hello, I’m Natasha.

 Somewhere—Something began as a personal exploration—

-For over a decade, I practised as a registered architect, contributing to award-winning projects within several influential design practices.
-The work was defined by precision and rigour, with the kind of detail most people would never notice.
+For over a decade, I practised as a registered architect, crafting award-winning projects with several influential design practices.
+The work was driven by precision, care, and the kind of detail most people wouldn’t normally notice.

-Yet, somewhere between site visits and the hum of the studio, I became preoccupied with a quieter question.
-What stayed with me weren’t the drawings or the buildings, but the stories they carried.
-Form as feeling.
+Somewhere between deadlines, site visits, and drawings that stretched late into the night, I became preoccupied with a quieter question.
+What stayed with me weren’t the drawings or the buildings, but the stories they carried—Form as feeling.
 Structure as narrative.
-Aesthetic choices as subtle acts of identity.
+Aesthetic choices as quiet declarations of identity.

 Design, for me, is an ongoing conversation, a way to understand and express the evolving nature of identity in our interconnected world.